angelramosalvarez/scalaBlackboard/README.md

 - Map: works by applying a function to each element in the list.
 - FlatMap: works applying a function that returns a sequence for each element in the list, and flattening the results into the original list

+###### Implicits
+- Implicit parameter: are method parameters which do not have to be explicitly passed to the method when it is called, the Scala compiler will look for the missing parameter in the current scope.